Biography

 Gigs in France and Belgium.

-to Lee Brilleaux - vol. 2 (Outside Records) with one song, 20 yards
+For the second time the band takes part in the record Tribute to Lee Brilleaux - vol. 2 (Outside Records) with one song, 20 yards behind.

 2001

-(Canal Jimmy).
+The Dogs appear in the TV programme "Rock Press Club" dedicated to David Bowie and compèred by Philippe Manœuvre (Canal Jimmy).
 They perform Suffragette City and Hang on to yourself.

-CD / 29 songs) is released in August at M10.
+The live album Short Fast and Tight (2 CD / 29 songs) is released in August at M10.

 Gigs in France.